OPINION EXCHANGE | The pandemic abroad: When the airport closes before you can catch a flight home

-We are in a new era of split decisions, and when El Salvador President Nayib Bukele abruptly moved to shut down the country’s only international airport last week, I knew I hadn’t made mine fast enough.
+We are in a new era of split-second decisions, and when El Salvador President Nayib Bukele abruptly moved to shut down the country’s only international airport last week, I knew I hadn’t made mine fast enough.

 Already, El Salvador had closed its borders to incomers — a rare example of a country without any yet-confirmed cases of the coronavirus taking such measures to stop the spread.
 Then came restaurants and bars, call centers and malls, as the Central American nation’s first positive tests became known.
 It was clear Bukele realized that El Salvador’s fragile health care system would be unable to sustain even a moderate outbreak comparatively to Europe, China and the U.S., and was acting accordingly.